Book jacket and the Three Hand-Printed Woodblock Prints

 For additional information on this important work, see Volk's commentary cited below.

 [1] As quoted by Alica Volk in her commentary on Nihon no hana for the British Museum, posted October 17, 2016 Nihon_no_hana__Flowers_of_Japan_1946%20(1).pdf[2] ibid.[3]
-The Lella & Gianni Morra Catalog No. 12, "One Hundred Japanese Books," 2011, describes the appendix as "a four page leaflet in English on 'Contemporary Japanese Poetry.'”Transcription and Translation of the Book's Afterword
+The Lella & Gianni Morra Catalog No. 12, "One Hundred Japanese Books," 2011, describes the appendix as "a four page leaflet in English on 'Contemporary Japanese Poetry.'”Note: The transcription and translation are my own and subject to errors.

 The unsigned afterword (巻後に) to "Nihon no hana," almost certainly written by Onchi Kōshirō, "hints at the difficulty of collecting poems and pictures from Japan’s top poets and artists in the wake of the Pacific War, when many still remained in the countryside following evacuation."[1]